 The Dangerous Dogs Act of 1991 and the Dogs Act 1871 are minefields for unsuspecting dog owners.
 I regularly work in the area of banned breeds section 1 of the DDA. as well as section 3 dangerously out of control in a public place.This includes assessing the current breeds that are banned under section 1.
 They include:

 As an expert witness in court cases under these acts, part of my work is to assess dogs, that may have been seized by the police and held in isolation in secure kennels.

 It is important to note that, in the UK, dangerous dogs are classified by “type”, not by “breed label”.
-This means that whether a dog is considered dangerous, and therefore prohibited will depend on a judgment about its physical characteristics, and whether they match the description of a prohibited 'type'.
+This means that whether a dog is considered dangerous, and therefore prohibited will depend on a judgement about its physical characteristics and whether they match the description of a prohibited 'type'.

 This is dogs that are deemed to be out of control when in a public place like a street, park, bus shelter or the common parts of a block of flats (like the entrance or stairs) or in a private place where the dog isn't allowed to be.

 Your dog does not have to bite someone to be deemed to have committed an offence.
 They may have frightened or made anxious a person or persons that believe that your dog might injure them.This could include jumping up lunging barking or growling.

 The maximum penalty for allowing a dog you own or are in charge of to be dangerously out of control is two years’ imprisonment, or a fine, or both.
 And you will have a criminal conviction on your record.